joexi/JCoder/README.md

 JCoder
 ============
 A lightweight framework for writing and reading object to/from local files.
-A upgrade version of [JObjectCoder](https://github.com/joexi/JObjectCoder)
+An upgrade version of [JObjectCoder](https://github.com/joexi/JObjectCoder)

 ###Provide